Alexandra Scheibler, Ph.D.

 Founder and Artistic Director of the Montreal Bach Festival

-This year’s Bach Festival opens with a very special event: Julian Prégardien, the renowned German tenor, will be back in Montreal to conduct the Festival’s Choir and Orchestra in two performances of Bach’s St. John Passion (in Montreal and in Saint-Benoît-du-Lac) while singing one of the Baroque repertoire’s most challenging roles, that of the Evangelist.
+The 2018 edition of the Bach Festival opens with a very special event: Julian Prégardien, the renowned German tenor, will be back in Montreal to conduct the Festival’s Choir and Orchestra in two performances of Bach’s St. John Passion (in Montreal and in Saint-Benoît-du-Lac) while singing one of the Baroque repertoire’s most challenging roles, that of the Evangelist.
 Reflecting the spirit of the work’s original 1724 Leipzig production – that of student choristers led by their own teacher – the choir will be made up of voice students, all of whom attended Julian Prégardien’s Festival workshop last season, from three prominent Montreal music schools, McGill University’s Schulich School of Music, the Conservatoire de musique et d’art dramatique and the Université de Montréal’s Faculty of Music.
 These enthusiastic young singers will join with some of the best professional orchestra musicians from Montreal’s lively music scene to render, with unswerving passion, some of Bach’s most beautiful music.

 Since the very beginnings of the Bach Festival, it has always been a point of honour for us to showcase our own amazing musical talent, whether from here in Montreal or further afar in the province.
-And so, this season we are thrilled to feature the McGill Chamber Orchestra with Julie Boulianne, Daniel Taylor, Luc Beauséjour, Pallade Musica with Mélisande McNabney, the Ensemble Caprice and Valérie Milot, Nicolas Ellis, Stéphane Tétreault, as well as our official symphonic partner, the Orchestre symphonique de Montréal with Kent Nagano.
+And so, this season we are thrilled to feature the McGill Chamber Orchestra with Julie Boulianne, Luc Beauséjour, Pallade Musica with Mélisande McNabney, the Ensemble Caprice and Valérie Milot, Nicolas Ellis, Stéphane Tétreault, as well as our official symphonic partner, the Orchestre symphonique de Montréal with Kent Nagano.

 Yet, there are also many other tempting concerts for you to discover in this season’s programme.
 Should you have any questions, please feel free to get in touch with us.
 We will be more than happy to help you find the concert which best suits your taste.